carpentries-incubator/ml4bio-workshop/guide/vocabulary.md

 Now, we can set up our own criteria for selecting a final classifier.
 We may take the following measures into account.

-- <b>Performance.</b>
+- **Performance.**
 For example, we may select the classifier with the highest accuracy.
 Other metrics exist and will be introduced later.

-- <b>Complexity.</b>
+- **Complexity.**
 For two classifiers that exhibit comparable performance, we may prefer the one with simpler structure.
 This is because overcomplicated classifiers are more vulnerable to overfitting.
 This is especially true for high-dimensional data.

-- <b>Interpretability.</b>
+- **Interpretability.**
 In many biological applications, we care about understanding the system.
 Some classifiers, such as decision trees or logistic regression classifiers, are more informative than others because they reveal the critical features in decision-making.

 ### Step 3: Evaluation